IChowdhury01/Quantum-NLP-Circuit-Visualizer-and-Text-Classifier/README.md

    - The quantum circuit can be visualized in multiple ways.
 We show 3 different circuit visualizations: DisCoPy, pytket, and tket.
 5. By sending many sentences into this pipeline, we can train a model off the quantum circuits to perform specific NLP tasks, like classification.

-Each step of the process is visualized through the below diagrams.
+Each step of the process is visualized through the diagrams below: Raw string diagram -> Normalized string diagram -> Tket quantum circuit.
 ![1](docs/screenshots/RabbitsStringDiagram.PNG)
 ![2](docs/screenshots/RabbitsNormalizedStringDiagram.png)
 ![3](docs/screenshots/RabbitsTketCircuit.png)